streetturtle/streetturtle.github.io/_posts/2015-10-09-jekyll-clean-dark.markdown

 ## Installation

-If you dont't have your own blog you can clone this repository and put your articles in a `_posts` folder.
+If you don't have your own blog you can clone this repository and put your articles in a `_posts` folder.
 If you already have your own blog then I think you can clone this repository and copy-paste content keeping your `_posts` folder.

 After you will have to set up your `_config.yml`